Kiyoshi Koishi: Avant-garde work (1932 - 1944)

 Koishi, in 1936, wrote and published a book titled Satsuei: Sakuga no Shingihō (撮影・作畫の新技法, Shooting: A New Method for Composition).
 This book was a compilation of different photographic techniques Koishi had experimented with, intended as a technical guide for aspiring amateur photographers.
 He covers a variety of different methods, including various ways to produce a photomontage, photograms, solarized photos, multiple exposure and infrared photography.

 After the outbreak of the Second Sino-Japanese War, Koishi was commissioned by the Cabinet Information Bureau in 1938 to photograph the warfront in China.
 Despite working as a war photographer producing press photos for the Japanese military, Koishi continued to practice his avant-garde photography while stationed in China.
 Once returning to Japan in 1940, Koishi presented a new series of photos at the 29th Namiten.
 A collection of recompositions of photographs he took while abroad, Han Sekai (半世界, Half World), offered a sympathetic view of the occupied Chinese territory.
 Though more grounded in reality than his prior exhibitions, the photographs showcased surreal, melancholy subjects and seemed to evoke an anti-war sentiment.
 One photo of an elephant and a dove, a symbol of peace, is heavily distorted, while another photo features an abandoned baby carriage amidst the flooded ruins of a city.

+Koishi's interwar work was later revisited in the Osaka section of the Tokyo Photographic Art Museum exhibition Avant-Garde Rising: The Photographic Vanguard in Modern Japan, which included him among the photographers representing the Kansai avant-garde and illustrated his Fatigue from the series Drunken Dream (1936).